awjh-ibm/chaincode-contract-tutorials/extended-simple-asset.md

 The above function takes in the string array and no other named parameters meaning that the string array consists of all the arguments passed by the user in their call.
 The function then returns an error which will be returned as the peer's response.

-Update the main function to include `sac.SetUnknownFn` to set the above function to be called every time a user makes a call to the simple asset contract with an unknown function name:
+Update the main function to include `sac.SetUnknownTransaction` to set the above function to be called every time a user makes a call to the simple asset contract with an unknown function name:

 ```
 func main() {
 	sac := new(SimpleAsset)
-	sac.SetBeforeFn(getAsset)
-	sac.SetUnknownFn(handleUnknown)
+	sac.SetTransactionContextHandler(new(CustomTransactionContext))
+	sac.SetBeforeTransaction(getAsset)
+	sac.SetUnknownTransaction(handleUnknown)

 	if err := contractapi.CreateNewChaincode(sac); err != nil {
 		fmt.Printf("Error starting SimpleAsset chaincode: %s", err)